 Researchers select 'typical' cases that are average or representative of the population.
 This method is useful for providing an illustrative snapshot of the norm.

-This method involves selecting cases that are crucial for the research question, often because they can make or break a theory or hypothesis.
+This method involves selecting cases that can address the research question, often because they can make or break a theory or hypothesis.

 This approach focuses on unusual or rare cases that are different from the norm, providing insights into atypical phenomena.